Yip Harburg

-Edgar Yipsel Harburg (born Isidore Hochberg; April 8, 1896 – March 5, 1981) was an American popular song lyricist and librettist who worked with many well-known composers.
+Edgar Yipsel "Yip" Harburg (born Isidore Hochberg; April 8, 1896 – March 5, 1981) was an American popular song lyricist and librettist who worked with many well-known composers.
 He wrote the lyrics to the standards "Brother, Can You Spare a Dime?" (with Jay Gorney), "April in Paris", and "It's Only a Paper Moon", as well as all of the songs for the film The Wizard of Oz, including "Over the Rainbow".
-He was known for the social commentary of his lyrics, as well as his leftist leanings.
-He championed racial, sexual and gender equality and union politics.
-He also was an ardent critic of high society and religion.
+Harburg was known for the social commentary of his lyrics, as well as his left-wing political leanings.
+He championed racial, sexual, and gender equality and labor unionism, and was an ardent critic of high society and religion.

 Biography

 Early life and career

 Harburg, the youngest of four surviving children (out of ten), was born Isidore Hochberg on the Lower East Side of New York City on April 8, 1896.
 His parents, Lewis Hochberg and Mary Ricing, were Yiddish-speaking Orthodox Jews who had emigrated from Russia.

 He later adopted the name "Edgar Yipsel Harburg", and came to be best known as "Yip".
-It has been claimed that Harburg took the name "Yipsel" because it meant "squirrel" in Yiddish, but there is no such Yiddish word and it is likely that the name was derived from that of the Young People's Socialist League (1907), the youth group of the Socialist Party of America, whose members were called "yipsels".
+Harburg told Studs Terkel that he took the name "Yipsel" because it meant "squirrel" in Yiddish, but there is no such Yiddish word and it is possible that the name was derived from that of the Young People's Socialist League (1907), the youth group of the Socialist Party of America, whose members were called "yipsels".

+Harburg’s love of theater came from his boyhood visits with his father to Yiddish theater and vaudeville reviews.
+His love of rhyme and wordplay was nurtured hearing Mother Goose nursery rhymes and, later, learning the poetry of Tennyson, Longfellow, Kipling and other late Victorian poets, and “light verse of all kinds.”

+Harburg attended Townsend Harris High School, where he and Ira Gershwin worked on the school paper and became lifelong friends.
+They bonded over a shared fondness for Gilbert and Sullivan.
+Until he met Gershwin, Harburg knew of W. S. Gilbert only as a writer of light verse, especially the collection, Bab Ballads.
+When Harburg shared Gilbert's poems with his friend, Gershwin informed him that many of Gilbert's poems were in fact lyrics that went with music.
+As Harburg wrote later, Gershwin took him home and played him H.M.S.
+Pinafore.
+"There were all the lines I knew by heart put to music.
+I was dumfounded, staggered."
+Though it would take a few years, it helped set him on the course to be a lyricist.